-30. Each outsourcing arrangement must be contained in a documented legally binding agreement, except where otherwise provided in this Prudential Standard.
-The agreement must be signed by all parties to it before the outsourcing arrangement commences.
+- 28. Each outsourcing arrangement must be contained in a documented legally binding agreement, except where otherwise provided in this Prudential Standard.
+The agreement must be signed by all parties to it before the outsourcing arrangement commences. - 29.
+At a minimum, the agreement (including arrangements with related bodies corporate) must address the following matters: - (a) the scope of the arrangement and services to be supplied; - (b) commencement and end dates; - (c) review provisions; - (d) pricing and fee structure;

-- 31. At a minimum, the agreement (including arrangements with related bodies corporate) must address the following matters: - (a) the scope of the arrangement and services to be supplied; - (b) commencement and end dates; - (c) review provisions; - (d) pricing and fee structure; - (e) service levels and performance requirements; - (f) the form in which data is to be kept and clear provisions identifying ownership and control of data; - (g) reporting requirements, including content and frequency of reporting; - (h) audit and monitoring procedures; - (i) business continuity management; - (j) confidentiality, privacy and security of information; - (k) default arrangements and termination provisions; - (l) dispute resolution arrangements; - (m) liability and indemnity; - (n) sub-contracting; - (o) insurance: and - (p) to the extent applicable, offshoring arrangements (including through subcontracting). - 32.
-An APRA-regulated institution that outsources a material business activity must ensure that its outsourcing agreement includes an indemnity to the effect that any sub-contracting by a third-party service provider of the outsourced function will be the responsibility of the third-party service provider, including liability for any failure on the part of the sub-contractor. - 33.
-The requirements in paragraph 30 do not apply to an outsourcing arrangement with a related body corporate unless: - (a) after having consulted with the APRA-regulated institution, APRA notifies the institution that the outsourcing arrangement must be evidenced by a documented legally binding agreement; - (b) another prudential standard requires the arrangement to be undertaken under a documented legally binding agreement; or

-- (c) in the case of a general insurer, the outsourcing arrangement is between a Category D insurer8 and a related body corporate. - 34.
-Where a foreign ADI, Category C insurer or EFLIC enters into an outsourcing arrangement with its head office, the requirements of subparagraph 29(d) and 30 do not apply.
+- (e) service levels and performance requirements; - (f) the form in which data is to be kept and clear provisions identifying ownership and control of data; - (g) reporting requirements, including content and frequency of reporting; - (h) audit and monitoring procedures; - (i) business continuity management; - (j) confidentiality, privacy and security of information; - (k) default arrangements and termination provisions; - (1) dispute resolution arrangements; - (m) liability and indemnity; - (n) sub-contracting; - (o) insurance; and - (p) to the extent applicable, offshoring arrangements (including through subcontracting). - 30.
+An APRA-regulated institution that outsources a material business activity must ensure that its outsourcing agreement includes an indemnity to the effect that any sub-contracting by a third party service provider of the outsourced function will be the responsibility of the third party service provider, including liability for any failure on the part of the sub-contractor. - 31.
+The requirements in paragraph 28 do not apply to an outsourcing arrangement with a related body corporate unless: - (a) after having consulted with the APRA-regulated institution, APRA notifies the APRA-regulated institution, in writing, that the outsourcing arrangement must be evidenced by a documented legally binding agreement; - (b) another prudential standard requires the arrangement to be undertaken under a documented legally binding agreement; or - (c) in the case of a general insurer, the outsourcing arrangement is between a Category D insurer9 and a related body corporate. - 32.
+Where a foreign ADI, Category C insurer or EFLIC enters into an outsourcing arrangement with its head office, the requirements of subparagraph 27(d) and 28 do not apply.